Ososo Kingdom

 Ripple Effects

-No other program in history has the realistic prospect of truly eliminating hunger like this program.
-Yet this program does more than just eliminate hunger.
+No other program in history has the realistic prospect of truly eliminating hunger like this one.
+Yet it does more than just eliminate hunger.
 If a person has enough food to properly address their nutritional needs daily, and assuming they have water and shelter and don’t get injured or sick, they essentially have their basic core needs taken care of to survive indefinitely, without the need for any more money.
 That means extreme poverty is also eliminated, which is the 1st SDG goal, “End poverty in all its forms everywhere”.
 So, in just one program we provide an unprecedented ability to address two of the UN’s SDGs.

 Additional Programs In Ososo